UltraCart/rest_api_v2_sdk_python/docs/ItemApi.md

     # example, this endpoint has no required or optional parameters
     try:
-        # Retrieve a list of item inventories
+        # Retrieve a list of item inventories.
+This method may be called once every 15 minutes.
+More than that will result in a 429 response.
         api_response = api_instance.rest_item_inventory_snapshot_response()
         pprint(api_response)
     except ultracart.ApiException as e: